Scott Pendlebury: 2012

-Pendlebury finished the season with 15 Brownlow votes, down on his 24 from the previous year and helped the Magpies to a Preliminary Final, where they eventually lost to the Sydney Swans.
+Pendlebury finished the season with 15 Brownlow votes, down on his 24 from the previous year, and helped the Magpies to a preliminary final, where they eventually lost to the Sydney Swans.
 He finished second in the Copeland Trophy to winner Dayne Beams and in front of three-time champion Dane Swan.
-He was also included in the All Australian for the 3rd year running alongside teammates Swan and Dayne Beams.
+He was also included in the All-Australian team for the third year running alongside teammates Swan and Dayne Beams.

 2013

 Pendlebury improved on his 2012 season, having arguably his best and most consistent season to date.
-Already touted as future captain of the Collingwood Football Club, Pendlebury helped lead the club brilliantly in 2013 and although Collingwood lost the Elimination final loss to Port Adelaide, Pendlebury won his second Copeland Trophy beating former champion Dane Swan.
+Already touted as future captain of the Collingwood Football Club, Pendlebury helped lead the club brilliantly in 2013 and although Collingwood lost the elimination final to Port Adelaide, Pendlebury won his second Copeland Trophy beating former champion Dane Swan.
 He also had 21 votes in the Brownlow, only losing out to teammate Dane Swan for the highest votes for the Magpies.
-Pendlebury once again was included in the All Australian Squad being named on the wing.
+Pendlebury once again was included in the All-Australian squad being named on the wing.
 This was his fourth consecutive inclusion in the team.

 2014

 On 29 January, Pendlebury was appointed as captain replacing Nick Maxwell.
-Pendlebury has thrived as captain having one of his best seasons.

-At the end of the season, Pendlebury was selected for the fifth consecutive time as part of the All Australian team and was awarded the Lou Richards Medal.
+Pendlebury thrived as captain, having one of his best seasons.
+At the end of the season, Pendlebury was selected for the fifth consecutive time as part of the All-Australian team and was awarded the Lou Richards Medal.
 He also won his third Copeland Trophy, the Magpie Army Player of the Year award and the Gavin Brown Award.